 The PPP is a loan program that allows eligible borrowers to obtain loans on favorable terms to cover payroll and other eligible expenses (rent, utilities, certain health care benefits and health insurance premiums, and certain interest expense).
 This loan program is for the specific purpose of helping eligible borrowers affected by the coronavirus pandemic to keep paying employees and to keep their doors open for business.
 To the extent the PPP loan is promptly used to pay payroll, rent, mortgage interest and utilities, the loan never has to be repaid (“terms and conditions apply,” naturally).

 The first wave of PPP funding was exhausted on April 16, 2020.
 The government approved $310 billion of new funding for the PPP on April 24, 2020.
 On April 27, 2020, the SBA resumed accepting PPP applications from participating lenders.
 About one fifth of the new PPP funding is earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.
-The new funding is expected to be exhausted soon.

 Who is eligible for a PPP loan?